Last updated on April 7th, 2023 at 04:54 am

 Use shoes with soft, sticky rubber and a flexible midsole instead.
 The XS Grip rubber is a moderately soft favorite with indoor specialists.
 While the footholds in gyms are relatively uniform, you’ll still need a shoe that can smear on volumes, push off on edges, and pull on some holds.

-While there’s a wonder shoe that can do it all, some models are suited for both outdoor and indoor climbing.
+While there’s a wonderful shoe that can do it all, some models are suited for both outdoor and indoor climbing.
 These shoes typically have:

-A moderate downturn allowing the shoe to adapt to all angles
+- A moderate downturn allows the shoe to adapt to all angles